Jarred-Sumner/git-peek/README.md

 ### Changelog

+- `1.1.33`: Add precompiled binary for windows in releases script.

 - `1.1.32` Add `--no-keep` flag which skips deleting repositories on exit.
 Fix support for unknown editors.
 When the editor is unknown, it asks to confirm deleting the repository.

 - `1.1.31`: Fix issue where when `vim` is loaded with a specific file (rather than the repository root dir), it would log text on top of `vim`.